filipceglik/Bank-prediction-AI/README.md

 # Bank-prediction-AI
-Artificial neural network predicting if certain client will leave the bank
+Artificial neural network predicting if certain client is likely to leave the bank